07 Jan STEAMonEdu – Competence development of STE(A)M educators through online tools and communities

-- The STE(A)M readiness self-assessment online tool for educational organisations that implement STE(A)M education policies, that will implement or expand SELFIE.
+- The STE(A)M readiness self-assessment online tool for educational organisations that implement STE(A)M education policies based on SELFIE.

-ALL DIGITAL is the lead partner of the project dissemination & exploitation activities.
-It also contributes to the “Establishment of European community of STE(A)M educators” through the collection and analysis of best practices and the analysis of national STE(A)M education policies and educators’ needs in Europe.
+ALL DIGITAL was the lead partner of the project dissemination & exploitation activities.
+It also contributed to the “Establishment of European community of STE(A)M educators” through the collection and analysis of best practices and the analysis of national STE(A)M education policies and educators’ needs in Europe.